alvinjo/SterlingRoundUp/README.md

 We record the status of a job to not repeat the round up operations on day.
 Before we process a day, we must check if an existing job exists that is completed, and if so end the operation, but return job ids to the user.

+Having the date as the Id is especially handy since it makes partitioning the database very simple.

 <br>

 ***